chai-project/chai-data-sources/README.md

 > **No support for programs/schedules**<br>
 > The implementation only allows you to directly control a Netatmo device setpoint instead of through explicit schedules/programs.
 As a safety feature (?) it appears that the Netatmo API only allows schedules to be *created* or *selected*, **not** *changed* or *removed*.
 What happens when too many schedules are created is undefined.

+#### checking status
+Checking whether a thermostat, valve, or boiler is on is a jumbled task, **though one that is now mostly solved**.
+The `client` exposes the properties `thermostat_on`, `boiler_on`, and `valve_on`.
+Before using them, you should read this subsection to make sure you understand how these values are retrieved and what the limitations are.

+To determine whether the thermostat is on the instance retrieves the setpoint temperature as well as the current room temperature.
+Doing so is an expensive API call.
+For this reason checking whether a thermostat is on is behind a 15-second cache.
+In plain words: after turning a thermostat on, it may take 15 seconds before the `thermostat_on` property returns `True`.

+To determine whether the boiler is on the instance relies on the home information.
+This is an *very* expensive series of API calls.
+For this reason checking whether a boiler is on is also behind a 15-second cache.
+In plain words: after the boiler is turned on (typically by the thermostat), it may take 15 seconds before the `boiler_on` property returns `True`.

+Checking whether a valve is on uses the same expensive series of API call as checking whether a boiler is on.
+It has the same 15-second cache approach, though checking whether the valve is on is *"free"* as part of checking whether the boiler is on (and vice versa).
+In addition, there is the property `valve_percentage` which reports the percentage of the valve that is open from 0 to 100.
+This value cannot be influenced directly and is only provided as information.